GenderMagProject/GenderMagRecordersAssistant/README.md

 8) Select the extracted *zip file* and click "ok".
   * Don't select the standard file folder (only the zip file will upload).
   * (For Windows)
-    * Right click on the extracted folder and then click open, or double click on the extracted folder to go one level deeper then click Select Folder
+    * Right click on the extracted folder and then click open, or double click on the extracted folder to go one level deeper, then click Select Folder.
-    * If the top level is selected you will get "Manifest file is missing"
+    * If the top level is selected you will get "Manifest file is missing".
     * Ex.
-GenderMagRecordersAssistant -> GenderMagRecordersAssistant (select this one)
+GenderMagRecordersAssistant -> GenderMagRecordersAssistant (select this one).

 9) Click on “Update” under the search bar in the top left.